Capture Awe-Inspiring Scenery and Wildlife Images in the Silent Grandeur of Winter

 wildlife is abundant, and we're sure to come away with some outstanding images.

-again to explore the geyser basins surrounding the Firehole River.
-This part of the park boasts the highest density of geothermal features in the world.
-Opportunities abound to photograph all four types: geysers, hot springs, mud pots and fumaroles.
+This morning we board our private snowcoach and head toward Old Faithful to explore the famous geyser’s plethora of geothermal features.
+Because access to the park's interior is limited to snow vehicles, we find ourselves in peaceful seclusion, experiencing the magic of Old Faithful erupting in a crystalline veil of spray.
+The area makes for excellent photo subjects, as geysers spray hot steam into the frozen air and fumaroles bubble up from the snow.
+Since this basin surrounding the Firehole River boasts the highest density of geothermal features in the world, opportunities abound to photograph all four types: geysers, hot springs, mud pots and fumaroles.
 Because of the warmth provided by the steam vents and hot mud, wildlife congregate in the area during the winter, and we hope to have a chance to see and photograph trumpeter swans, bald eagles, elk and bison.
+We enjoy a packed lunch in the field today, maximizing our Old Faithful explorations.

 Day 7: Jackson Hole / National Elk Refuge